LiamJCates/Programming-Notes/C/Structures.md

    member definition;
    ...
    member definition;
-} [one or more structure variables];
+} [structure variables];

 The structure tag is optional and each member definition is a normal variable definition, such as int i; or float f; or any other valid variable definition.
-At the end of the structure's definition, before the final semicolon, you can specify one or more structure variables but it is optional.
+At the end of the structure's definition, before the final semicolon, you can specify one or more structure variables.

+The variables named in a structure are called members.
+A structure member or tag and an ordinary (i.e., non-member) variable can have the same name without conflict, since they can always be distinguished by context.
+Furthermore, the same member names may occur in different structures, although as a matter of style one would normally use the same names only for closely related objects.

+A struct declaration defines a type.
+The right brace that terminates the list of members may be followedby a list of variables, just as for any basic type.
+That is,
+struct { ...} x, y, Z;

+is syntactically analogous to

+int x, y, Z;

+in the sense that each statement declares x, y and z to be variables of the named type and causes space to be set aside for them.

+A structure declaration that is not followed by a list of variables reserves no storage; it merely describes a template or the shape of a structure.
+If the declaration is tagged, however, the tag can be used later in definitions of instances of the structure.

 Here is the way you would declare the Book structure −